Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Reverse Engineering.md

 The `main()` function basically reads in the user input, sends it to the relevant handler funtions based on the directive code that it observes, and finally checks if the 20th byte in the crafted ANSI sequence is a space or newline character.

-If it is not, and and the total number of user provided bytes is less than `1340` it calls `win()` which prints the flag.
+If it is not, and the total number of user provided bytes is less than `1340` it calls `win()` which prints the flag.

 Let's look at both the handler functions.